WitHol/ls-trip/README.md

--
-This is a release branch, which means it is sometimes behind the master, but is much less likely to contain errors -
+**This is a release branch, which means it is sometimes behind the master, but is much less likely to contain errors** -
 **ls-trip**
 -